Panoz Champ Car

 in the Elan Motorsports factory, where the full size DP01 Champ Cars were

 built.
-Each custom model of our DP01, will be mounted on this same unique
+Each Limited Edition model of our DP01, was mounted on this same unique

 rear end of the DP01, showing the distinctive shape of the wing